SumaiaParveen/Binary-Classifier-Health-Condition/Chronic Kidney Disease Prediction/README.md

-# Chronic kidney Disease Prediciton
+# Chronic Kidney Disease Prediciton

 ## Objective
 The purpose of this analysis is to predict the presence of chronic kidney diease by employing a Machine Learning model.
 L. Jerlin Rubini created the data, with the collaboration of Doctors P. Soundarapandian and P. Eswaran.